Skip to content

 According to myownconference, “The main feature of live webinars is interactivity, or the ability to discuss, send and receive information in real time.
 During an event, you can start polls, invite other participants to act as a presenter, communicate via online chat, share desktop and use a variety of digital materials.”

-Think of webinars as a free-of-cost alternative to conferences without compromising on efficiency or value of insights.
+Think of webinars as a free-of-cost alternative to conferences without compromising on efficiency or the value of insights.

 Businesses that like or use vlogs will appreciate hosting webinars.
 They are the extension of vlogging.
-Nowadays, webinars are more commonly used to host Q&A sessions, plus, product reviews or demos.
+Nowadays, webinars are more commonly used to host Q&A sessions, plus product reviews or demos.

-Just make sure that at the end the company leaves its contact information easily and clearly so that the audience can follow up as soon as possible.
+Just make sure that at the end, the company leaves its contact information easily and clearly so that the audience can follow up as soon as possible.

 Number Four: Tutorials

 There are numerous examples of vloggers who have been able to cultivate their own businesses after starting off with online tutorials.
-Take beauty bloggers and make-up artists for instance.
+Take beauty bloggers and make-up artists, for instance.

 But why are tutorials so popular?
-Well, firstly, it’s because each video has got a mix of informational content, a bit of personal experience, and a familiar face presenting the data.
+Well, firstly, it’s because each video has a mix of informational content, a bit of personal experience, and a familiar face presenting the data.
 Comparing these elements to common soft-selling videos on YouTube further reinforces the beauty of tutorials.

 Number Five: Product Reviews